Skip to main content

 I’d also like to have better support for my pain-free squats tomorrow.
 When the arches of the feet are flat, our calves are weak (and probably your glutes), but that’s for a different article).
 This changes the biomechanics of the knee, hip, pelvis, and spine and can lead to overuse injuries (think tears or stress fractures), osteoarthritis, and pain (Raj et al, 2022).

-At-Home Tools to Lift that Flat Foot
+At-Home Tools to Lift that Flat Foot:

 Our general principle for pain relief here is to strengthen the intrinsic muscles on the inside of the foot and calf while stretching the outside of the foot and calf.
 The following exercises are designed to strengthen your foot muscles and loosen any tight calf muscle which could be causing your foot pain.